+On cross-examination, defense counsel sought to clarify Terry's testimony about when Larkins took cash from Jason's hand.
+Terry answered, "It was before he even went into the

-¶ 10 Baker testified that she saw a friendly card game and then heard some argument about money.
+- ¶ 10 Baker testified that she saw a friendly card game and then heard some argument about money.
 Larkins said, "you are not getting this money."
 Jason and Larkins argued more, then Jason went into the house.
 Baker went inside and saw Jason coming out.
-She did not see the fight start.

-¶ 11 Tara testified that she was tending to her children inside the house when she heard Larkins say, "squad up," meaning put up your fists and fight.
-Tara woke up Brown and asked her to try to break up the fight while Tara stayed inside with her children.

-¶ 12 Brown testified that she went to sleep early, and Tara woke her.
-By the time she arrived outside, Larkins was on the ground wounded with Jason holding a cloth on the wound.
+She did not see the fight start. - ¶ 11 Tara testified that she was tending to her children inside the house when she heard Larkins say, "squad up," meaning put up your fists and fight.
+Tara woke up Brown and asked her to try to break up the fight while Tara stayed inside with her children. - ¶ 12 Brown testified that when Tara woke her, she went outside, and saw Larkins lying on the ground.
+Larkins was wounded, and Jason was holding a cloth on the wound.
 Larkins said, "I'm dying."
 Jason told him to lie still.
 According to Brown, Jason became frustrated because Larkins would not lie still.
-Jason went into the house, leaving Brown to tend to Larkins while they waited for the ambulance and police.
-When police arrived, Brown returned to the house and asked Jason what happened.
-Jason said that Larkins accused him of cheating, took his money, and during the fight, Jason stuck Larkins twice.
+Jason went into the house, and Brown tended to Larkins until the ambulance and police arrived.
+Brown returned to the house and asked Jason what happened.
+Jason said that Larkins accused him of cheating, took his money, and during the fight, Jason stuck Larkins twice. - I 13 Dr. Eric Eason, the medical examiner, found several superficial cuts on Larkins that were not life-threatening.

-$\P$ 13 The prosecution presented a video recording of Timothy answering questions at the police station.
-He admitted that he intervened in the fight when he saw his son losing, and he slashed at Larkins with a box cutter.

-¶ 14 Dr. Eric Eason, the medical examiner, found several superficial cuts on Larkins that were not life-threatening.
 A box cutter could have made the cuts but would not have killed Larkins.
 The fatal wound was a cut six inches deep that reached his heart.
 In the medical examiner's opinion, a blade at least four inches long made the fatal wound.

-No box cutter could have made that wound. ¶ 15 Both defendants argued that they acted to defend Jason from a robbery.
-The judge stated:
+¶ 14 During the trial, both defendants argued that they acted to defend Jason from a robbery.
+The trial judge stated: